Itinerary at a glance

-We welcome you aboard your new home-from-home from 5 p.m. onwards, and then regroup for the introductory briefing – at 6.30 – with your tour leader, skipper and crew, along with a first refreshing aperitivo.
-After dinner we can stroll into town and savour the historic centre at its most evocative: Benvenuti a Venice!
+We welcome you aboard your new home-from-home from 5.00 p.m. onwards, and then regroup for the introductory briefing – at 6.30 – with your tour leader, skipper and crew, along with a first refreshing aperitivo.
+After dinner we can savour Venice at night, now free of the crowds and at her most romantic:

 Following a wander off the beaten track with your tour leader you have the day free to enjoy the city at your own pace.
 Christened La Serenissima ("The Most Serene"), the Venetian Republic held sway over much of the Mediterranean (and beyond) for centuries – both as a military power and a beacon of culture.

 Leaving Venice behind after a gentle cruise in front of St Mark’s square, our first stop will be on Murano island, where we will visit a historic glass factory, with a glassblowing demonstration by a master artisan.
 Then our cycling adventure starts on the Lido, the first of two islands we traverse today.
 Fashionable in high society ever since the Belle Époque, the Lido di Venezia is now home to the International Venice Film Festival and its galaxy of stars.
 A short island-hop by ferry takes us into another world: Pellestrina, where we ride past the picturesque cottages and boats of this humble fishing backwater.
 We rejoin our barge just in front of Chioggia – a bustling and colourful fishing hub known as “Little Venice”

 We open the day with a stroll through Chioggia, followed perhaps by a visit up the millennial clock tower – the oldest in the world – for some breathtaking views.
 Weather permitting, we can also bask in the sun at a fine-sand beach nearby: a dip in the Adriatic, a hot savoury piadina – and you are well and truly local!